Dev-ThomasNguyen/100-days-of-code/log.md

 ### Day 2: August 27, 2019

-**Today's Progress**: Fixed CSS, worked on canvas functionality for the app.
+**Today's Progress**: Played with some JS and CSS to create a clock.

-**Thoughts**: I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
-Canvas is still new for me, but I managed to figure out some basic functionality.
+**Thoughts**: I always catch myself tripping over the tiniest "bugs" like misspellings and punctuations.
+I definitely need to work on that.
+Overall I'm still pushing towards improvements.

-**Link(s) to work**: [Calculator App](http://www.example.com)
+**Link(s) to work**: [Clock](https://suspicious-varahamihira-9ee2ad.netlify.com)